imjasonh/otel-action/README.md

 **⚠️ Security Requirements:**
 - **MUST** be a private repository (action will refuse to run this way in public repos)
-- **Warning:** For production, use GitHub Secrets or Workload Identity Federation instead
+- **Warning:** For production security or public repos, use GitHub Secrets or Workload Identity Federation instead

 The action includes built-in security checks:
 - ✓ Refuses to run if repository is public (checked via GitHub API)
-- ✓ **Best-effort:** Verifies service account has ONLY `roles/monitoring.metricWriter`
+- ✓ **Best-effort:** Verifies service account has minimal roles
 - ✓ Errors if excessive permissions are detected

 This is mainly intended to be used in `pull_request` workflows where secrets and workload identity federation are not available.